Empire-Strikes-Back/Amos/readme.txt

-we are ipfs-libraries  - ipfs and libp2p libraries
+we are knight  - ipfs and libp2p libraries

 our language is clojure
 we run on jvm